solita/solita.github.com/_posts/2014-10-22-publishing-to-maven-central-repository.md

 ### Deployment Configuration ###

+[Deploying to OSSRH](http://central.sonatype.org/pages/ossrh-guide.html#deployment) can be done with all the major build tools.
 [To deploy with Maven](http://central.sonatype.org/pages/apache-maven.html) you can use the [Nexus Staging Maven Plugin](http://books.sonatype.com/nexus-book/reference/staging-sect-deployment.html).
 The deployment works so that (1) the build artifacts are uploaded to OSSRH's Nexus into a temporary staging repository, (2) the staging repository is closed for modifications, and finally (3) the staging repository is either dropped or released into the Central Repository.
-At step 2 the artifacts are available under a temporary URL to allow integration testing it.
+At step 2 the artifacts are available under a temporary URL to allow integration testing them.

-You will need to store your Sonatype username and password (the same ones as when logging into the Sonatype JIRA) in Maven's user-specific `~/.m2/settings.xml` file, under the `<servers>` element.
+You will need to store your Sonatype username and password (the ones for logging into the Sonatype JIRA) in Maven's user-specific `~/.m2/settings.xml` file, under the `<servers>` element.

 ```xml
 <servers>